 The growing value of real estate in Brooklyn has put many homeowners at risk of deed fraud.
 Scammers will often seek out senior citizens and distressed homeowners.

 Beware of the Warning Signs!

-Scammers may pressure you into signing paperwork, ask for fees, and make guarantees they can obtain “government-approved” or “official government” loan modifications.
+Beware of the Warning Signs!
+Scammers may pressure you into signing paperwork, ask for fees, and make guarantees that they can obtain “government-approved” or “official government” loan modifications.
 Scammers will also try to steer you away from seeking independent advice or counsel for help.

 You may have fallen victim to deed fraud/scams if you:

-- – Receive payment books or other information from a lender with whom you have never done business
+- Receive mortgage statements or other information from a lender with whom you have never done business

 Do you or someone you know need legal help?

 Call our intake line at (718) 624-3894 or visit www.accessjusticebrooklyn.org to begin an online intake.